Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 ## Why you should know this?

-While reusing the skills from the previous classes is not adding new knowledge, you need to practice your currently skills writing more code and tests.
+While reusing the skills from the previous classes is not adding new knowledge, you need to practice your current skills writing more code and tests.

 ## Learning Objectives (5 min)

-1. Define the Date Object and it's important methods
+1. Define the Date Object and its important methods
 1. Use the Date Object to generate dates and times, and format dates and times.
-1. Construct methods that build and expand the core functionality of Date object
+1. Construct methods that build and expand the core functionality of the Date object

 ### Course Progress Tracker